 The remaining assets that are left over after the decedent dies are distributed according to the Will.
 If the decedent didn’t make a Last Will before they died, the assets will be distributed according to Michigan law.

 Do Michigan Probate Laws Apply If You Die Without A Will?

 Your estate is considered “intestate” If you die without a Last Will and Testament in Michigan.
 This means that the estate becomes subject to Michigan’s intestacy laws.
 As a result, the court decides who will receive your assets.
 In this situation, the Probate Court will appoint a Personal Representative to settle the estate according to Michigan law.

 There are a variety of different probate processes that can occur in Michigan.
 The process is usually determined by whether or not the decedent had an Estate Plan, the types of documents that make up the estate plan, and the size of the estate.

 Formal Probate usually occurs if an estate is large or if a Will is contested.
 Formal Probate can be supervised or unsupervised.
 In cases where the Probate is supervised, a judge must review and approve any activities that impact the estate.
 In general, this makes Formal Probate more complicated and time consuming.

-Informal Probate takes place in front of a probate register instead of a judge.
+Informal Probate in Michigan takes place in front of a probate register instead of a judge.
 It can be equally as hard and time consuming as Formal Probate, so it is recommended that you use a Probate Lawyer to help you through the process.